mooxphp/moox/packages/core/README.md

 So don't forget to put the query in an extra array, even if it is a single query.

-As mentioned, the QueriesInConfig trait is used in TabsInPage, another Trait in Moox Core.
+As mentioned, the QueriesInConfig trait is used in TabsInListPage, another Trait in Moox Core.
 Please code dive there, to see how to implement the Feature from outside Moox.

 ### TranslatableConfig